 If you live in Alaska, Arizona, Delaware, Florida, Georgia, Hawaii, Illinois, Missouri, New Mexico, Pennsylvania, Rhode Island, Tennessee, Virginia, West Virginia, Wisconsin or the Virgin Islands, you can file a slamming complaint with the FCC.

 Public service commissions in all other states, the District of Columbia and Puerto Rico process slamming complaints arising within those jurisdictions.
-If you live in a state or territory that processes slamming complaints, check the website of its public service commission for information on filing a complaint.
+If you live in a state or territory that processes slamming complaints, check the website of your public service commission for information on filing a complaint.